minetest-mirrors/wine/README.md

 - 1.9 - Added wine:add_drink() function to create drink glasses and bottles
 - 1.95 - Tweaked code to accept 2 item recipes, fixed mineclone2 rum recipe and ui recipes
 - 1.98 - New formspec textures and Kefir drink by Sirrobzeroone
-- 1.99 - Barrel now has 4 slots for recipe items (and drinking glasses) and a water slot to fill up barrel with water buckets ready for fermenting, fix mineclone2 compatibility, added translations
+- 1.99 - Barrel now has 4 slots for recipe items (and drinking glasses) and a water slot to fill up barrel with water buckets ready for fermenting, fix mineclone2 compatibility, added translations, added cointreau and margarita (thx Ethace10 for idea)

-Lucky Blocks: 22
+Lucky Blocks: 24

 Wine Mod API